jmibr/jmibr/README.md

 ## Hello :cherry_blossom:
 I'm a Mechatronics Engineering student from Panama City, Panama.
-I'm currently studying Artificial Intelligence so that's probably most of what you will see here for now.<br>
+I'm currently studying Artificial Intelligence so that's probably most of what you will be seeing here for now.
+I do plan on taking some WebDev courses in the near future<br>
 - :hibiscus: Pronouns: she/her

 ### Learning/ Using: